 Clothing and other items that are marked with a name will be returned to the child's classroom.
-Unmarked clothing will be added to the lost and found box located on the porch of the After Care Room.
+Unmarked clothing will be added to the lost and found box located at the entrance to the Woodchip Field.
 Occasionally, we will display items on a clothesline located near the Woodchip Field.
 You can check either location for missing items.
-Throughout the year, we'll also take opportunities such as assemblies to ask children to examine and claim lost clothing.
-Anything unclaimed is donated to a local organization.
-Small found items such as watches are usually brought to the Office.
+Throughout the year, we'll also take opportunities (such as at assemblies) to ask children to examine and claim lost clothing.
+Anything unclaimed is donated to a local organization in June.
+Small items such as watches are usually brought to the Office.